jwapico/Bio-Notes/content/index.md

 ---
-title: Biology Notes
+title: Notes
 ---

-# Welcome to My Notes
+# Welcome to my Notes

 Hello!
 Everything is written by me for me, and things are constantly being added, changed, and removed.